 Pumpkin, Feta and Sage Pie

-If you follow A Fresh Legacy on Facebook you would know that I picked up an big organic pumpkin the weekend before last at my local farmers market.
-I have been concocting pumpkin recipes to use it up.
+The first time I made this pie was with a big organic pumpkin we collected at our local farmers market.
+It initiated a range of pumpkin-based recipes to use it up.
 We always always always include Pumpkin Pancakes to the menu (as many times as possible) when we pick up one of these pumpkins.
 My kids love to eat them on the weekend for breakfast, with bacon and maple syrup.
+We now grow our our pumpkins each year also so this pie has become a regular menu item.

-I love the golden colour that the pumpkin imparts on all that it is used in.
+I love the golden colour that the pumpkin imparts when it is used.
 It is happy food!
 It is so simple to make you can prepare the pumpkin in advance and have it ready to add the other ingredients and assemble for the oven the next day.
 We had a roast chicken on the weekend.
 While I was roasting the vegetables for dinner I also roasted the pumpkin for this dish and for another serve of pumpkin pancakes for the kids this week (it is a BIG pumpkin!)

 Pumpkin and sage are made to be together, add in some pine nut, home made feta and fresh salad greens from the garden and you have a lovely light, healthy meal on the table for dinner.